andrewmegson/DWP/README.md

 # DWP
-I choose to code the task in C#.
+I choose to code the task in C# using the .Net Core framework.

 I set up the API so that it can be called using 3 different url requests